Import/Export monitoring + Energy Management Device trial

 PV charges up heater throughout the day so the timer boost is not needed in the afternoon and the resident doesn’t need to use a plug-in backup heater to stay warm.

-Has just got under way.
+Phase 3: Has just got under way.
 EMDs will be used in 6 target properties to confirm the viability of using Energy Management Devices as an alternative way of providing heating.

 The overall aim is to understand enough after the field trials to roll-out EMDs without having to micro project manage the process or install monitoring meters.

 Energence specialises in the careful project management of complicated research projects as well as the more straight forward stuff like Feed in Tariff and Renewable Heat Incentive monitoring.